vinsworldcom/crapps/README.txt

 DESCRIPTION

-Script will interface with Cisco router via SNMP or Telnet, supporting regular login or username, and perform actions.
+Script will interface with Cisco router via SNMP, Telnet or SSH supporting regular login or username, and perform actions.
 SNMP supports a get config, put config and a save config ("wr mem" for IOS).
 SNMP mode also supports get and clear VTY line function and a get interface list and